The Importance of Compressors in the Medical Technology Industry

 The humble blood pressure monitor, used by nearly every medical professional and available in scores of pharmacies and grocery stores, is used to inflate the cuff which measures blood pressure.

 While most people are accustomed to having blood pressure taken only at doctor visits and before routine medical procedures, patients who are in intensive care are usually checked on a continual basis, usually every fifteen minutes.
+In cases where the patient’s body is too weak to produce some of the blood’s components, a transfusion becomes an immediate solution.
+Administering a transfusion and/or IV is achieved after having matched the patient’s bloodwork with blood bag labels, but a blood pressure monitor thereafter keeps a hawk’s eye on the patient’s circulatory rhythm.

 Some medical equipment units not only measure blood pressure; their program also monitors: